beyarkay/masters-thesis/src/05_results.md

 the bottom of the confusion matrix.
 There are also a number of mispredictions where one of the classes $0, 1, \ldots, 49$ were classified as class 50.
 This is indicated by the column at the right of the confusion matrix.
-There are relatively few mispredictions where one gesture class is mispredict as another gesture class.
+There are relatively few mispredictions where one gesture class is mispredicted as belonging to another gesture class.

 The precision-recall plot for these FFNNs shows that all FFNNs have a large variance in their performance, with standard deviations of the $F_1$-score of